IbukunGracey/automlh20-project/README.md

 </div>

-This platform presents an interface to automates machine learning tasks for tabular data using [H2O AutoML](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html), [ydata-profiling](https://github.com/ydataai/ydata-profiling) and [Streamlit](https://docs.streamlit.io/get-started/installation/command-line) libraries.
+This platform presents an interface that automate machine learning tasks for tabular data using [H2O AutoML](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html), [ydata-profiling](https://github.com/ydataai/ydata-profiling) and [Streamlit](https://docs.streamlit.io/get-started/installation/command-line) libraries.
 It provides a seamless building of ML models with little or no coding.
 The platform has 4 main parts:

 **Data Upload:** This is where you upload your dataset.